AdobeDocs/commerce-learn.en/help/merchant/introduction/1-3-apps-scopes-sites-stores.md

 activity: use
 ---

-# Unit 1.3: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Sites, stores, and views

-In this unit:
+In this video:

-- Basics of the Commerce architecture, including the differences between websites, stores, and store views
+- Basics of the [!DNL Commerce] architecture, including the differences between websites, stores, and store views
 - Concept of application scopes
-- Overview of what indexing and caching, and how Commerce handles them
+- Overview of what indexing and caching, and how [!DNL Commerce] handles them

 ## Who is this video for?